-When cold polar air crossing the western Alps reaches the warmer Tyrrhenian Sea, the thermal contrast destabilizes the lower
+When cold polar air crossing the western Alps reaches the warmer Tyrrhenian Sea, the thermal contrast destabilizes the lower troposphere, leading to the development of lee-side cyclonic circulations and convective phenomena (Kuhlemann et al., 2008) along a storm track extending in the easternnortheastern direction.
+Our 21 ka RegCM4 simulations, in agreement with Luetscher et al. (2015) and Ludwig et al. (2016), indeed, show high precipitation rates from May to September on the upwind side of the circulations with respect to the Mediterranean jet in the Apennines, Balkans, and southern Alps.
+These regions, despite their low latitude, low elevation, and southern exposure, hosted several glaciers during the LGM (Rettig et al., 2023).
+In particular, the Tagliamento glacier (Fig. 5) received heavy precipitation from the southwest, which occurred at higher rates during the warmer months.
+This contradicts the findings of Velasquez et al. (2021, 2022), who, when analysing highresolution LGM climate simulations over the Alps, obtained significantly heavier precipitation rates during winter than during summer, with maxima in the western Alps.
+Winter precipitation anomalies in the work of both Velasquez et al. (2021, 2022) and our study present negative values north of the Alps and positive values in the south.
+Conversely, differently from Velasquez et al. (2021, 2022), during summer we find a positive precipitation anomaly in the southern part of the domain (Fig. 4).
+This result suggests increased convection and cyclonic circulation in the northern Tyrrhenian region at 21 ka.
+The discrepancies with Velasquez et al. (2022) are possibly caused by differences in the driving GCM, in the way convection is represented in the RCMs, and in the bias correction applied in this study.
+In addition, also during the colder months, lee-side cyclones in the Tyrrhenian Sea led to heavy precipitation on the southern Alpine slopes (Figs. 5 and 7).
+Similarly, Ludwig et al. (2016) found only a slight decrease in precipitation occurring during the LGM south of the Alps, which was explained by enhanced LGM cyclonic activity compensating for the reduced precipitation from other circulation weather types.

-480 troposphere, leading to the development of lee-side cyclonic circulations and convective phenomena (Kuhlemann et al., 2008) along a storm track extending in the eastern-northeastern direction.
-Our 21 ka BP RegCM4 simulations, in agreement with Lutcher et al. (2015) and Ludwig et al. (2016), indeed, show high precipitation rates from May to September on the up-wind side of the circulations with respect to the Mediterranean jet in the Apennines, Balkans, and southern Alps.
-These regions, despite their low latitude, low elevation, and southern exposure, during the LGM hosted several glaciers (Rettig et al., 2023).
+We find that in the southern Alps at 21 ka, stratiform precipitation originated from a cyclonic circulation that prevailed during the coldest months and at the highest elevations, while in summer, convection was more frequent and often in the form of snowfall.
+This type of precipitation plays a critical role in preserving the glacier from summer melting and lowering the ELA.

-- 485 In particular, the Tagliamento glacier (Fig. 5) received heavy precipitation from the southwest, at higher rates during the warmer months.
-This contradicts the findings of Velasquez et al. (2021; 2022) who, analysing high-resolution LGM climate simulations over the Alps, obtained significantly heavier precipitation rates during winter than during summer, with maxima in the Western Alps.
-Winter precipitation anomalies in both Velasquez's et al. (2021; 2022) and our study present negative values north of the Alps and positive values in the south.
-Conversely, differently from Velasquez et al. (2021; 2022), during - 490 summer we find a positive precipitation anomaly in the southern part of the domain (Fig. 4).
-This result suggests increased convection and cyclonic circulation in the northern Tyrrhenian region at 21 ka BP.
-The discrepancies with Velasquez et al. (2022) are possibly caused by differences in the driving GCM, the way convection is represented in the RCMs, and the bias correction applied in this study.
-In addition, also during the colder months, lee-side cyclones in the Tyrrhenian Sea leads to heavy precipitation in the southern Alpine slopes (Fig. 5, 7).
-Similarly, Ludwig et al. (2016) found only a slight decrease of - 495 precipitation occurring during the LGM south of the Alps, which was explained by enhanced LGM cyclonic activity compensating the reduced precipitation from other circulation weather types.
-We find that in the southern Alps at 21 ka BP stratiform precipitation originated from a cyclonic circulation prevailed during the coldest months and at the highest elevations, while in summer, convection was more frequent, often in the form of snowfall.
-This type of precipitation plays a critical role in preserving the glacier from summer melting and lowering the ELA. - 500 The mechanism suggested by our simulations is that at 21 ka BP a well-defined southerly displacement of the westerlies led to a colder and drier central Europe and a relatively wetter southern European region, in agreement with Monegato et al. (2017), Luetscher et al. (2015), Kuhlemann et al. (2008), and Ludwig et al. (2016).
-The envELA over the Alps was substantially lowered, with values increasing from south to north over the central Alps (Ivy-Ochs et al., 2006).
-Such a pattern is sustained by increased summer snowfall often reaching low elevations and feeding the Alpine glaciers (Rettig et al., 2023).
-In the - 505 southern Alpine region, summer precipitation was mainly of convective origin, while during the rest of the year stratiform precipitation prevailed, often originating from a cyclonic circulation that developed over the Tyrrhenian Sea.
-In the northern Alps, precipitation was modest and occurred mainly in summer when the polar front moved northward and some limited convection occurred.
+The mechanism suggested by our simulations is that at 21 ka, a well-defined southerly displacement of the westerlies led to a colder and drier central Europe and a relatively wetter southern European region, which is in agreement with